ConnorGibbons/SwiftAIS/README.md

 | `-rs [Port]` | Rebroadcasts rtl_tcp data via this port allowing for visualization in an SDR frontend (SDR++, GQRX, etc.) |

 ## Offline Decoding
 SwiftAIS can take in .wav files for decoding offline.
-This allows for use with old captures & without an SDR.
+This allows for use with old captures or without an SDR.
 Use the `-ot` argument, with subsequent arguments as follows:

 ### File Path
 A path (absolute or relative) to the .wav file for input.
 Note that it **must** be in 16-bit interleaved raw IQ format to be processed.
 Audio recordings from SDR frontends will not work.
-SDR frontends will refer to this as recording 'baseband' or raw IQ.
+SDR frontends will refer to the proper format as recording 'baseband' or raw IQ.

 ### Center Frequency (Hz)
 The frequency that was tuned to during the recording, in Hz.
 If recorded with an SDR frontend like SDR++, this should be in the filename.
 Ex. 'baseband_161665000Hz_16-03-37_31-05-2025.wav'